Bithiri Sathi: Career

 Ravi moved to Hyderabad to pursue a career in acting but struggled as was rejected.
 He worked small jobs to make a living.
 He finally made his TV debut on Zee Telugu show, Comedy Club, a comedy show with 6–8 participants, and imitation of Tollywood and popular culture personalities.
 He did well in imitating Tollywood characters.

 Narsayya Thata

 He started working with Telugu news channel, 6 TV, and did the program, Odavani Muchata and Mana Ooru.
 He interviewed celebrities and visited remote villages in an old man's attire.
 It was well received by the audience.
 He worked for two years until he moved to V6 news channel.

 Bithiri Sathi

 His character, Bithiri Sathi, is part of a daily news parody show on V6 News, Theen Maar News.
 His role along with the host, Savithri, is funny and asks hilarious questions in a vernacular Telangana dialect.

-He developed Bithiri Sathi character, an intellectually disabled person, by closely watching two persons in Chevella with similar condition.
+He developed Bithiri Sathi character, by closely watching two people in Chevella with specially challenged condition.
 He learnt their true nature, behavior and interaction with the people.
 Bithiri in Telugu means immature minded person.